-I read an article the other day that really got me thinking.
-The name of the article is, Sorry Kid, But First-Borns Really Are Smarter.
-The article goes on to detail how a study of 90 pairs of siblings in high school showed that first borns had higher IQs and were more perfectionist while later borns had higher grades and were more extroverted.
+I read an article the other day that really got me thinking – Sorry Kid, But First-Borns Really Are Smarter.
+The article details how a study of 90 pairs of siblings in high school showed that first borns had higher IQs and were more perfectionist while later borns had higher grades and were more extroverted.

 The article also suggests that perhaps the reason first borns are smarter is because at some point in their lives, they were the only ones that received their parents’ attention.

-The real reason that eldest children typically have higher aptitude and better health than later borns is because they get the benefit of all of Mom’s nutritional stores, primarily the fat soluble vitamins A and D. Later borns get the nutritional dregs, so to speak.
+The real reason that eldest children typically have higher aptitude and better health than later-borns is because they get the benefit of all of Mom’s nutritional stores, primarily the fat soluble vitamins A and D which are critical to optimal fetal development (1).
+Later-borns get the nutritional dregs, so to speak.
 Fat soluble vitamins take time to rebuild in the tissues and unless Mom makes a concerted effort to replenish these stores between pregnancies, the health and ability of later children will very likely suffer as a consequence.

 Sadly, most modern women make no effort to replenish these vital nutritional stores between pregnancies.
-Alarmingly, these same women usually feel that 2 years is the ideal spacing between children.
+Alarmingly, these same women sometimes think that 2 years is the ideal spacing between children.

 Traditional cultures knew that proper spacing between children was necessary to ensure that younger siblings were as healthy and smart as the first.
 Tribes practiced this through a system of multiple wives or abstinence in the monogamous cultures.

-The minimum time between children of the same mother was 3 years.
+The minimum time between children of the same mother was 2.5 – 3 years.
 Any timeframe less than that was frowned upon and even looked at with scorn as it opened up the very real possibility of a child with less ability and intelligence or even birth defects.
-Three years between pregnancies gave Mom the opportunity to breastfeed the child for an extended period of time and also to replenish her own nutritional stores before gestation began anew.
+A full three years between births gave Mom the opportunity to breastfeed the child for an extended period of time and also to replenish her own nutritional stores before gestation began anew.

 Columbian researchers found in an analysis of 67 studies between 1966 and 2006 that pregnancy intervals shorter than 18 months (or 2 years, 3 months between full term siblings) increased the risk of low birth weight, preterm birth, and small size for gestational age.
 Intervals longer than 59 months (or 5 years, 8 months between full term siblings) increased the odds for the same problems.